 Elliott, J. H. (1970).
 The Old World and the New 1492-1650.
 Cambridge: Cambridge University Press.

 Friedman, John B. (1981).
 The Monstrous Races in Medieval Art and Thought.
 Massachusetts: Harvard University Press.

 Meyerson, Mark D. and Edward D. English (eds.)
 (2000).
 Christians, Muslims and Jews in Medieval and Early Modern Spain.
 Notre Dame, Ind.: University of Notre Dame Press.

 Mittman, Asa Simon with Peter J. Dendle (eds.)
 (2012).
 The Ashgate Research Companion to Monsters and the Monstrous.
 Farnham: Ashgate.

-- Students will consider evidence, isolate issues and critically evaluate their historical and contemporary significance;
+Consider evidence, isolate issues and critically evaluate their historical and contemporary significance;

-- Students will develop an understanding of the debates surrounding the notion of monstrosity within a political, religious and historical context;
+Demonstrate a systematic understanding of the debates surrounding the notion of monstrosity within a political, religious and historical context;

 Demonstrate critical skills when comparing and contrasting a variety of media relating to monstrosity in Iberian culture (literature, prints, painting, films);

 Demonstrate understanding of concepts and terminology in the fields of Critical and Cultural Theory, and how these apply to monstrosity in Iberian culture;